Hedd Wyn: National Eisteddfod

 The chair was hand-crafted by Flemish craftsman, Eugeen Vanfleteren (1880–1950), a carpenter born in Mechelen, Belgium, who had fled to England on the outbreak of war and had settled in Birkenhead.

+According to historian Jan Morris, "Hedd Wyn became a legend, a symbol, and an inspiration to other poets.
+'The Black Chair of Birkenhead' was taken sadly home to Gwynedd, to be placed with the other trophies of Hedd Wyn's short life in the family farm above the Bala road, and there we may visit it still.
+It has never been forgotten.
+A constant stream of visitors, patriots, poets, groups of schoolchildren, winds its way up the long farm drive, in the lee of the hills, to the old house among its clumped trees.
+It stands there all alone looking out magnificently over bare hills to the ramparts of Eryri in the distance – the very epitome of a Welsh view, all grandeur tinged with melancholy.
+The Black Chair is kept in a sort of shrine-room, dim-lit and cluttered.
+Around it three or four other eisteddfod chairs stand in attendance, like sacred stools in an Ashanti temple..."

 Manuscripts and publications

 Immediately after the Eisteddfod, a committee was formed in Trawsfynydd to look after the poet's legacy.
 Under the leadership of J. R. Jones, the head teacher of the village school, all manuscripts in the poet's hand were collected and carefully preserved.
 Due to the committee's efforts, the first anthology of the bard's work, titled Cerddi'r Bugail ("The Shepherd's Poems"), was published in 1918.
 The manuscripts were donated to the National Library of Wales in 1934.

 Hedd Wyn, Ei Farddoniaeth, a complete Welsh language anthology of his works, was published by Trawsfynydd's Merilang Press in 2012.

 The poem Yr Arwr ("The Hero"), for which Hedd Wyn won the National Eisteddfod, is still considered his greatest work.
 The ode is structured in four parts and presents two principal characters, Merch y Drycinoedd ("Daughter of the Tempests") and the Arwr.
 There has been much disagreement in the past regarding the meaning of the ode.
 It can be said with certainty that Hedd Wyn, like his favourite poet Shelley, longed for a perfect humanity and a perfect world during the chaos of war.

 Merch y Drycinoedd has been perceived as a symbol of love, the beauty of nature, and creativity; and Yr Arwr as a symbol of goodness, fairness, freedom, and justice.
 It is wished that through his sacrifice, and his union with Merch y Drycinoedd at the end of the ode, a better age will come.